tchau218/npSEM/README.md

 # STRUCTURE

 We organize the library into two main testing files.
-The first one "*test_npEM_sinus.ipynb*" is to execute experiments on an univariate sinus model and the second "*test_npEM_L63.ipynb*" is to provide the results on a 3-dimensional Lorenz model.
-Supplementary codes are contained in the files named "*methods*", "*additives*" and "*models*".
+The first one "*test_npSEM_sinus.ipynb*" is to execute experiments on an univariate sinus model and the second "*test_npSEM_L63.ipynb*" is to provide the results on a 3-dimensional Lorenz model.
+Supplementary codes are contained in the files named "*methods*" and "*models*" (for Lorenz model only).

 # CONTACT: